 There may be times a child needs care because a regular caregiver is ill, school is canceled due to bad weather, or a school vacation day is scheduled when a parent/guardian must be at work.
-In situations like these, Bright Horizons Early Education and Preschool Centers may be able to help.
-Some employers participate in Bright Horizons Back-Up CareTM.
-If you work for a participating employer, please call 1-877-BH-CARES (877-242-2737) or go to backup.brighthorizons.com to register and reserve care.
-Employer rules and regulations apply.
-Please refer to your benefits department for more information.
+In situations like these, Bright Horizons Early Education and Preschool Centers may be able to provide back-up child care.
+Each child must be pre-registered before using back-up care.

-If your employer does not participate in Bright Horizons Back-Up Care TM, Bright Horizons Early Education and Preschool Centers may be able to provide emergency or drop-in child care.
 To pre-register, families must fill out a registration form at the Bright Horizons Early Education and Preschool Center where care will be used.
 When care is needed, call the center to reserve a space.
-Reservations for emergency or drop-in care are filled on a spaceavailable, first-come, first-served basis.
+Reservations for back-up care are filled on a space-available, first-come, first-served basis.